ICAERUS-EU/AI4Leafhopper/vine_segmentation/README.md

 ### Data
-The training data repository is available in the [Zenodo data folder](https://zenodo.org/...), which you can download from there.
+The training data repository is available in the [Zenodo data folder](https://zenodo.org/records/14605849), which you can download from there.
 The vine vegetation image dataset was prepared and split into training, validation, and testing datasets.
 The Labelme tool was used for image annotation.
-Each vine tree was annotated with precise polygon-based annotations and they were saved in JSON format.
-Afterward, the JSON annotations were converted into YOLO format which is an acceptable annotation format for the YOLOv9 model.
+Each vine tree was annotated with precise polygon-based annotations and saved in JSON format.
+Afterward, the JSON annotations were converted into YOLO format, an acceptable annotation format for the YOLOv9 model.

 ### Model

-The [vine segmentation](https://github.com/ICAERUS-EU/AI4Leafhopper/vine_segmentation/model/best.pt) model is a computer vision model for segmenting the vegetation area of each vine that allows vine health assessments through vegetation indices.
+The [vine segmentation](https://github.com/ICAERUS-EU/AI4Leafhopper/tree/main/vine_segmentation/model) model is a computer vision model for segmenting the vegetation area of each vine that allows vine health assessments through vegetation indices.
 This uses an algorithm called YOLOv9 for semantic segmentation and achieves 0.825 mean average precision (mAP).

 ### Result